opensearch-project/documentation-website/_opensearch/rest-api/ingest-apis/simulate-ingest.md

 ## Response

-Responses vary based on on which path and HTTP method you choose.
+Responses vary based on which path and HTTP method you choose.

 ### Specify pipeline in request body